Joseun/alx-pre_course/README.md

 I had Brackets installed and used it as my test editor.

-Added bash, c and js directories with respoective files.
+Added bash, c and js directories with respective files.

 I had to do a lot of reading and research on GIT.
 Glad I did.
 It was really helpful.